Outreach Events

 Potential Roadmaps for Decarbonization of the Steel Sector – Yoshikazu Kobayashi (Institute of Energy Economics Japan)

-Update on the Comparative Analysis of Long-Term Scenarios discussing Decarbonization Strategies in Japan and Germany in Times of Change – Lotte Nawothnig (Wuppertal Institute) and Hideaki Obane (Institute of Energy Economics Japan) - Implications of the War in Ukraine for the German / EU and Japanese Energy Security and Climate Strategy
+Update on the Comparative Analysis of Long-Term Scenarios discussing Decarbonization Strategies in Japan and Germany in Times of Change – Lotte Nawothnig (Wuppertal Institute) and Hideaki Obane (Institute of Energy Economics Japan)

 Current Japanese Policy & Outlook after Ukraine War – Prof. Tatsuya Terazawa (Co-Chair of GJETC)